ErikOSorensen/StatsOkonomen/content/post/2020-03-04-computer-friday.md

 tags: []
 ---

-Computer Friday is a new regular event at FAIR: Every Friday, starting at 1400, all FAIR members and guests are invited to join for a workshop and/or lecture that is intended to develop functional literacy with both specific and general purpose computer technologies.
+Computer Friday is a new regular event at FAIR: Every Friday at 1400, all FAIR members and guests are invited to join for a workshop and/or lecture that is intended to develop functional literacy with both specific and general purpose computer technologies.
 The specific lectures and workshops will introduce